 #1: The Mountain Comes to the Hulk (Marvel Super Heroes Secret Wars #4)

 I might wax on and on about literature and romance, but deep down I’m a big goofy man-child who loves the over the top absurdity of comics.
 Secret Wars had that in spades.
-Secret Wars was basically a quickly thrown-together crossover event spearheaded by then-editor in chief Jim Shooter in response to DC’s Crisis on Infinite Earths.
-It was goofy and stupid, yet it still had some of the most awesome images in Marvel continuity.
-It also introduced Spider-Man’s black suit and other long-lasting changes to the fictional universe.
-But none of them match the sheer epic awesome that is Secret Wars #4.
+The event introduced Spider-Man’s black suit and made other long-lasting changes to the Marvel universe, but none of them matched the sheer epic awesome that was Secret Wars #4.

-Secret Wars was basically a massive version of my Fights section, but with a sad lack of Bruce Campbell.
-It pitted a ton of Marvel superheroes against a ton of Marvel villains.
+Secret Wars pitted a ton of superheroes against a ton of villains.
 One of those villains was the Molecule Man, whose power is that he can do anything with matter.
-In this case, seeing a ton of superheroes in one spot, he dropped a mountain range on them.
+In this case, seeing a bunch of superheroes in one spot, he dropped a mountain range on them.
 Not a mountain – a mountain range.
 Specifically, a mountain range that was said to dwarf the Andes.
 Dead heroes, right?
-Not when the Hulk’s around.
-Instead we get one of the most iconic, interesting covers in comic book history.
-Iron Man carved out a small cavern in the falling mountain range, and then the Hulk caught and supported the entire thing.
-He did this long enough for the heroes to figure a way to get to safety, effectively saving all the major Marvel superheroes (except Thor and a few others who were lucky enough to be outside, but even Thor’s mightiest blows failed to make much more than a dent in the mountain range).

 Yeah…the Hulk caught and supported 150,000,000,000 tons of solid rock.
 Yes, it’s silly and impossible.
 Yes, physics says that the mountains would have crumbled and/or driven the Hulk straight into the ground like a railroad spike.
 But keep your damned science out of my comics.
 Folks don’t watch pornography for the plot, and I don’t read comics for scientific accuracy.